itz-lexi/DL-Skin-Randomiser/README.md

 - 🧍 Groups mods by character.
 - ✅ Lets you include or exclude mods from the randomiser.
 - 🎲 Rerolls a skin loadout.
-- 🪄 Applies the selected picks back into DLMM state.
+- 🪄 Applies the selected picks back into the DLMM state.
 - 🚀 Can launch Deadlock after applying.
 - 💾 Saves preferences per profile so your setup survives between sessions.

 ## 🎮 How I Use It

 1. Open the app.
-2. Pick the profile.
+2. Select the profile.
-3. Check the skins I actually want in the randomiser.
+3. Choose the skins I want in the randomiser.
 4. Hit `Randomise & Play`.
-5. Accept the chaos. 🐇
+5. Embrace the chaos. 🐇

-It is meant to make modded sessions feel a bit more playful, not turn skin picking into admin.
+It is meant to make modded sessions feel more playful, not turn skin picking into admin work.

 ## 🐾 Tiny Bunny Disclaimer

 This is not official Deadlock software.
-It is not an official Deadlock Mod Manager tool either.
+It is also not an official Deadlock Mod Manager tool.

-It edits mod manager state, so please be sensible with it.
-Keep backups if you care about your setup, especially while this is still a friends-first, vibe-first project.
-I have tried to make it useful and friendly, but I am not going to pretend it has been tested against every possible mod folder ritual known to humanity.
+It edits the mod manager state, so please use it wisely.
+Keep backups if your setup matters to you, especially since this is still a friends-first project.
+I have aimed to make it useful and friendly, but I will not pretend it has been tested against every mod folder setup.

-Use it like you would use something handed to you by a friend with a smile, a bunny plush, and a "this worked on my machine" sticker.
+Use it like you would accept something from a friend with a smile, a bunny plush, and a "this worked on my machine" sticker.

 ## 🎨 Art

-The bunny-themed banner art is mine, added here because the project should feel a bit more like me and a bit less like a blank utility drawer.
-Soft room, soft chaos, cute button pressing.
+The bunny-themed banner art is mine, added here to make the project feel more like me and less like a basic utility.
+Soft space, soft chaos, cute button pressing.

 ## 💌 Feedback